 Our mission is to help people create and share the human story

-Formally chartered as a non-profit in 1997, Gemini Ink is an outgrowth of a small volunteer reading series for local writers.
-Our mission reflects our commitment to addressing the dynamic needs of San Antonio writers and readers — Gemini Ink helps people create and share the human story.
+In 2002, Rosemary Catacalos was hired as Executive Director, and retiring in 2013.
+Sheila Black was hired in 2013 and is the current Executive Director.
+Our mission continues to reflect our commitment to addressing the dynamic needs of San Antonio writers and readers — Gemini Ink helps people create and share the human story.

 CWC offers three semesters of fair cost fee-based workshops and also many free literary events, all led by professional writers, scholars, and interdisciplinary artists.
 All CWC classes and events create a space for serious artistic, intellectual, and community-spirited dialogue outside of the academic context.
 Accommodating job and family schedules and limited budgets, all CWC classes are eligible for teachers’ continuing education credit, and Gemini Ink works to secure underwriting to provide full and partial scholarships and help ensure the diversity of our classes.